 “Varutharacha” literally means roasted and blended.
 This chicken curry is made by roasting coconut, onions, garlic and spices and blending them into a delicious gravy.

-This chicken varutharacha curry is another of my mom’s authentic Kerala-style curries like nadan chicken curry, parippu curry, Kerala fish curry and mung bean curry and simple egg curry with coconut.
+This chicken varutharacha curry is another of my mom’s authentic Kerala-style curries like nadan chicken curry, easy parippu curry, 7-ingredient Kerala fish curry, sprouted mung bean curry and simple egg curry with coconut.

-By roasting the coconut and spices, you deepen the flavors, as in omelet curry recipe.
+By roasting the coconut and spices you deepen the flavors, as in omelet curry recipe.
 You are also cutting down the cooking time and effort by roasting and blending the spices and aromatics along with coconut.
-This is the same trick I used for recipes like chana masala and Mangalore fish curry.

 In addition to the whole spices in chicken gravy, you also use a couple of spices to marinate the chicken.
 Chicken is still the star of the recipe, so don’t forget to add flavor to that.

 There you go, an easy varutha kozhi curry with tons of flavor infused in every drop!
 Here’s how you make it: